No. 68 AT grenade: Service

 The No. 68 grenade entered service with the British Army in November 1940.
-However, it proved to be not much better than the inadequate Boys anti-tank rifle and could not be improved as the size of the explosive charge was limited by the diameter of the discharger cup.
-It was introduced into service with the Home Guard in February 1941 and was retained until the force stood-down in 1944.
+However, it proved to be not much better than the inadequate Boys anti-tank rifle and could not be improved as the size of the explosive charge was limited by the diameter of the discharger cup, It was introduced into service with the Home Guard in February 1941 and was retained until the force stood-down in 1944.

+A British manual of 1942, reflecting experience gained in the field, stated that the effective range of the grenade was 50 to 70 yards (45 to 65 metres) and would be best employed against the rear armour of enemy tanks after they had been allowed to pass.